MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/free-provisioning.md

 ---
-title: "Free Provisioning"
+title: "Free Provisioning for Xamarin.iOS Apps"
-description: "With Apple's release of Xcode 7 came an important change for all iOS and Mac developers–free provisioning." ms.prod: xamarin ms.assetid: A5CE2ECF-8057-49ED-8393-EB0C5977FE4C ms.technology: xamarin-ios
+description: "This document describes how Xamarin.iOS developers can test their app on a physical device without needing to sign up for Apple's paid Developer Program." ms.prod: xamarin ms.assetid: A5CE2ECF-8057-49ED-8393-EB0C5977FE4C ms.technology: xamarin-ios